spcourse/python/en/efficiency/10 efficiency.md

 	The sum_list of  100000000 elements took 7.268038 seconds to compute.
 	The sum total was 4949616780

-Although not exactly, we can see that for each factor of 10 larger input list, approximately requires a factor of 10 longer to compute.
+Although not exactly, we can see that for each factor of 10 by which the length of the input list increases, the result approximately requires 10 times longer to compute.
 Intuitively, this might make sense, as the number of steps in the for loop grows linearly with each element added to the list.
 This means the `sum_list()` function has a linear increasing efficiency.